LemonProg/Valorant-BC/README.md

 ### 👏👏 Congratulation you set-up everything 👏👏
 ## Running

-Now you just have to open it by left clicking on hit, or with this command line
+Now you just have to left click on it to start have fun, or with this command line

 ```bash
   Valorant.bat